As winter rolls in, the chill and dry air can really take a toll on…

 Common signs and symptoms of GERD include:

-What To Do If You Experience LPR or GERD
+What To Do If You Experience LPR or Gastroesophageal Reflux Disease

 You should start by examining your symptoms.
+Severe dysphagia can significantly impact a person’s ability to eat and drink, sometimes necessitating the use of a feeding tube for adequate nutrition.
 If your swallowing problems include food feeling stuck in your throat or you are experiencing the regurgitation of food, you may want to start by seeing a GI.
 You can also come straight to ExcelENT of Alabama for an ENT evaluation.
 Since GERD and LPR often occur together, we do sometimes collaborate with a GI doctor.
 The GI will focus on the esophagus and stomach, while we will focus on the throat area.

 When it comes to LPR, the most effective treatment is usually a combination of medication and lifestyle changes.
 Lifestyle changes might include things like avoiding eating right before bed and reducing the intake of problem foods.
 Acidic foods and drinks are problematic, as well as caffeine, alcohol, carbonated beverages, mint, and high-fat foods.